Lyn Paul website 'Then' logo. Lyn Paul website banner.

 Incidentally...

 During the early 1970s the New Seekers covered songs by many of the decade's finest singer-songwriters, providing many teenagers with their first introduction to the likes of Carole King, Cat Stevens and Paul Williams.
-In 1971 these songwriters provide the group with a particularly strong collection of songs - Beautiful (from Carole King's classic album Tapestry), Changes IV (from Cat Stevens' Teaser and the Firecat) and Perfect Love and An Old Fashioned Love Song (both from Paul Williams' album Just An Old Fashioned Love Song).
+In 1971 these songwriters provide the group with a particularly strong collection of songs - Beautiful (from Carole King's classic album Tapestry), Changes IV (from Cat Stevens' Teaser And The Firecat) and Perfect Love and An Old Fashioned Love Song (both from Paul Williams' album Just An Old Fashioned Love Song).

 1971 also furnishes Lyn Paul with material for her solo career - Labi Siffre's It Must Be Love (which she records for her 1975 album Give Me Love), Billy Joel's She's Got A Way (which Lyn records as He's Got A Way for the same album) and A Case Of You from Joni Mitchell's album Blue (which Lyn records for a CD single in 2002).